hormoz-lab/CARLIN/README.md

 ## Create a Custom Bank

-To create a custom bank characterizing the null distribution of allele frequencies for your own protocol, [download CatchAll](http://www.northeastern.edu/catchall/downloads.html) and copy the full path (including binary name) into:
+To create a custom bank characterizing the null distribution of allele frequencies for your own protocol, put `CatchAllCmdW` executable file into a desired directory and copy the full path (including the file name) into:

 	CODE_PATH/@Bank/CatchAllPath.txt